alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/tfs-build-in-tfs-basic.md

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image-thumb24.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/10/image24.png)

-In this example I created a TfsBuildAgent account, Iâ€™ve installed tfs outside a domain, so tfsBuildAgent is a simple windows user.
+In this example I created a TfsBuildAgent account, I've installed tfs outside a domain, so tfsBuildAgent is a simple windows user.
 If you press â€œTestâ€ the wizard verifies that everything is ok.
-Now you can press â€œconfigureâ€ and your build server is configured, simple isnâ€™t it?
+Now you can press â€œconfigureâ€ and your build server is configured, simple isn't it?

 alk.